openstack-archive/senlin/doc/source/user/policy_types/batch.rst

 services that will form a DOS (denial-of-service) attack.

-Currently, this policy is applicable to clusters of all profile types and it is enforced when cluster is updated or deleted.
+Currently, this policy is applicable to clusters of all profile types and it is enforced when cluster is updated.
 The development team is still looking for an elegant solution that can regulate the resource creation requests.

 Properties